fbpx

 One of the most popular semantic encoding techniques is Word2Vec.
 Word2Vec uses a neural network to predict the surrounding words in a sentence.
 The network learns to associate words that are semantically similar with similar vector representations.

-1. ELMo: Embeddings from language models
+1. ELMo: Embeddings from Language Models

 ELMo is a type of word embedding that incorporates both word-level characteristics and contextual semantics.
 It is created by taking the outputs of all layers of a deep bidirectional language model (bi-LSTM) and combining them in a weighted fashion.
 This allows ELMo to capture the meaning of a word in its context, as well as its own inherent properties.